-- Registration of Student Organizations An organization not prohibited by law may become a registered on-campus student organization by complying with the registration procedures and membership regulations established by the Student Council of the Associated Students. - 2.
-Policy Regarding Discrimination in Choice of Members Membership regulations of student organizations must specify that eligibility for membership shall not be determined through discrimination based on race, age, physical disability, sexual orientation, creed, color, or sex.
-Questions of discrimination on these and other bases shall be reviewed by the Assistant Director of Student Activities.
-The Director's decision may be appealed to the Dean of Student Engagement & Wellness. - Standards of Conduct and Discipline Student organizations are required to comply with College policies, regulations, and procedures.
+Registration of Student Organizations An organization not prohibited by law may become a registered on-campus student organization by complying with the registration procedures and membership regulations established by the Student Council of the Associated Students.

+- 2. Policy Regarding Discrimination in Choice of Members Membership regulations of student organizations must specify that eligibility for membership shall not be determined through discrimination based on race, age, physical ability, sexual orientation, creed, color, sex, or any other protected classification under California state law.
+Questions of discrimination on these and other bases shall be reviewed by the Student Life & Leadership administrator advising Associated Students.
+The administrator's decision may be appealed to the Dean of Student Engagement & Wellness. - Standards of Conduct and Discipline Student organizations are required to comply with College policies, regulations, and procedures.
 Members of these organizations are subject to disciplinary action for violation of such policies, regulations, or procedures. - 4.
 Use of the Name of City College of San Francisco Only a duly registered on-campus student organization may use the name of City College of San Francisco, or any abbreviation thereof, as a part of its own name.
-A student organization may

-- advocate its own views and positions, but at no time shall an organization or a coalition of student organizations purport to represent the entire student body of City College of San Francisco. - 5.
+A student organization may advocate its own views and positions, but at no time shall an organization or a coalition of student organizations purport to represent the entire student body of City College of San Francisco. - 5.
 Use of College Facilities by Student Organizations College facilities may be used by registered student organizations for meetings, social functions, raising funds, recruiting participants, and posting and distributing literature only in accordance with State law, Governing Board policy, and College rules, regulations, and procedures.
-Requests for use of facilities shall be made to the Student Activities Administrator, sufficiently in advance to permit proper planning for the proposed use. - 6.
+Requests for use of facilities shall be made to the Student Life & Leadership administrator, sufficiently in advance to permit proper planning for the proposed use. - 6.
 Collection of Fees